How to preorder the Galaxy S20 right now

 The Galaxy Z Flip went on sale as of Friday, Feb.
 14, online and in stores.

 Preorders for all three Galaxy S20 models began Friday, Feb.
-21 at 12:01 a.m.
-ET.
-Preorders placed up until March 5 will receive a $100 Samsung credit for S20 orders, and a $150 Samsung credit for S20 Plus and S20 Ultra orders.
+21. Preorders placed up until March 5 will receive a $100 Samsung credit for S20 orders, and a $150 Samsung credit for S20 Plus and S20 Ultra orders.

 The Galaxy S20, S20 Plus and S20 Ultra will be available in stores on March 6, the same day that preorders will begin to arrive.